vikash-bhardwaj/ai-code-companion-documentation/README.md

   - How to use this feature:
     - Open the Component Generator either by opening it from menu(Click on three dots next to Settings icon in the Extension Title bar) or by running the command `AI Code Companion: Generate UI Components`.
 For more information, refer to the screenshot below, and watch the video provided above on how to use the extension:
       <br /><img src="./assets-readme/extension-generate-ui-components.jpg" alt="Automated component generation with Gen AI" width="90%" />
+- Provide an easy approach to see the differences in the existing and code generated by Companion.
 - Multiple options to interact with AI provider for asking questions and increase productivity:

   - Context Menu Commands for quick access to common tasks like refactor code, find issues, explain and document code etc. Select the code in file and right click to access these commands. (refer below first screenshot).